Produce Helpful and Unique Content at Scale Using Content Briefs

 - The produced content doesn’t bring leads

-- Keep your content on-brand (aligned with your company’s positioning, narrative, and messaging)
+- Keeping your content on-brand (aligned with your company’s positioning, narrative, and messaging)

 - SEO results (traffic and leads)

-- And doing all the above at scale and under resources constraints
+- And doing all the above at scale and under resource constraints

-There shouldn’t be many intermediary steps, and the clear instructions will allow you to assign any article to any writer, which means you can afford faster content production without sacrificing the quality of your content.
+There shouldn’t be many intermediary steps, and clear instructions will allow you to assign any article to any writer which means you can afford faster content production without sacrificing the quality of your content.

 Everything to include in a strong content brief: a checklist

-This is a checklist of all the elements your brief needs to contain.
+This is a checklist of all the elements your content brief needs to contain.

-- A recommended word count: To make sure your copywriter doesn’t get carried away by his inspiration. ;)
+- A recommended word count: To make sure your copywriter doesn’t get carried away ;)

 - The tone and voice of the copy: Expert, serious, funny, casual?
-It all depends on your brand.
+It all depends on your brand guidelines.

-- Details about the target audience and/or customer: A copywriter has to know who is writing to.
+- Details about the target audience and/or customer: A copywriter has to know who they are writing to.

 - Content tactic: Are you writing a new article or refreshing an old one?
 Or maybe you are merging different pieces of content into one?

-- The suggested URL of the published page: To know what URL to implement at publication.
+- The suggested URL of the published page: You'll know the URL to implement at publication.
 The content brief is a place that centralizes all information about a published content piece.

 - Requirements for internal and external links: If you provide the required internal and external links in advance, your copywriter can organically incorporate them in the copy.

 - Sources for background research: Your copywriter may not be an expert in your industry.
-By providing him with solid sources you trust, you have better chances to have him on the same page as you.
+By providing solid sources you trust, you have a better chance of getting them on the same page.

 - Next steps or CTAs for the reader: If there are CTAs you would like to see in the final copy, include them in your brief as well.
-The more information you give to your writer beforehand, the more organic will be the integrations at the end.
+The more information you give to your writer beforehand, the more seamlessly the CTAs can be worked in.

 - Your angle on the topic